Cachoeira and São Felix

 The second line, correctly named Santos - Monte Serrat, is mentioned with an opening year of 1927, has also a track gauge of 1 Meter, a horizontal length of 250 Meter, a height difference of 120 Meter and the same points radius of 200 Meter with a maximum gradient of 50 percent.

-The webmaster having searched for months, partially in São Paulo, partially with the help of local experts, for a funicular in the capital of the state of São Paulo, the city of São Paulo (the city is flat, a funicular impossible) and also searching the surroundings of that city, assumes today that the two entries in the book of Hefti concern the same line.
+One of our members havs searched for months, partially in São Paulo, partially with the help of local experts, for a funicular in the capital of the state of São Paulo, the city of São Paulo (the city is flat, a funicular impossible) and also searching the surroundings of that city, assumes today that the two entries in the book of Hefti concern the same line.
 For this, Hefti probably copied the data of the first line from the book of Mayer, and for the second line the data came probably directly from Santos, as this line was well known.

 Why then the differences of the data?
 It is known today that the funicular was produced in 1914 (and with this, the matter was settled for the Maschinenfabrik Esslingen), but only shipped to Brasil at the end of the First World War, and the line was finished and opened in 1927.
 In 1928, there was a large earth slide which closed the line, and it was only reopened in 1933.
 This, but also possibly wrong data either at Esslingen or Santos, explains the difference in length, height difference and gradient.
 A further indication is the use of a motor from AEG which clearly speaks in favour of the origin in Germany.
 This is also one of the few well known facts that the line originates in Germany.
 Other manufacturers in Germany capable of producing such a funicular did not exist at the time.

-In the Webmaster's opinion, the puzzle of the line's manufacturer is therefore resolved, it is clearly the Maschinenfabrik Esslingen.
+It seams that the puzzle of the line's manufacturer is therefore resolved, it is clearly the Maschinenfabrik Esslingen.
 This firm has stopped production since, and the technical documents are somewhere at a museum, but only accessible in 30 years time.
 Also, consulting Mayer's book, it can be observed that another funicular built by this manufacturer at Salvador in the state of Bahia was designated by Mayer as "Bahia" instead of correctly as "Salvador".
 This exchange of city and state is a normal matter in Brasil, and this would also explain the obviously wrong designation "São Paulo" (state) instead of "Santos".

 Other facts of the funicular: The electrical drive uses three phase current at 220 Volt, the motor has a performance of 100 HP at 730 revolutions per minute, the spare motor was made by Magneti Marelli of Milan/Italy and has a performance of 70 HP.
 The two cars have a capacity of 20 seated and 50 standing passengers, for a total of 70 passengers, a length of 11 Meter, a wheel base (2 axles) of 6.4 Meter, an empty weight of 8 tons and a gross weight of 13.4 tons.
 Journey time is four minutes which corresponds to an average speed of 1 Meter/Second.
 The cars and the stations were given a complete overhaul and repaint in 1998.
 The pictures below show that the line is still hand operated.
 As a unique arrangement, on the right-hand side of the funicular looking upwards a small material transport funicular is operated.